 Length of Stay: Visitors are welcome for up to a two-week stay, though longer stays (one month or more) can be negotiated.
 Just be in touch, and we can talk about the details.

-Spaces Available: Inquire as to if one of the three indoor spaces are open (see “facilities/details” tab): Upstairs Studio has a double bed; Guestroom (the boathole) has a queen bed; Guest Cabin (the parlor) has a double bed.
-Otherwise, there is room for camping outside.
+Sleeping Spaces Available: Upstairs Studio has a double bed; Guestroom (the boathole) has a queen bed; Guest Cabin (the parlor) has a double bed.
+Otherwise, there is room for camping outside (more info under “facilities/details” tab).
+Inquire to see which of the three indoor spaces are open

 Expectations: You don’t have to work trade or do any kind of exchange to visit.
 It’s helpful if you want to pitch in on a few chores, but you can just do your own thing.
 Resting is a great way to use the space.
 If you want to work on projects, there is opportunity to participate and you can find out what is going on.
 Just ask!
 In the warm months (May-Oct) is when projects typically happen.